In this article, you’ll find answers to questions like:

 - Ask for help from your child's school if you're having problems getting your child to school every day.

-- Stay in contact with teachers so that if your child does need to miss school, they can easily catch up on the work.
+- Stay in contact with teachers so that if your children do need to miss school, they can easily catch up on their work.